-No one may be required to perform forced labour, except in cases of the execution of a judicial decision, the performance of military service, or for a service that results from a state of emergency, war or natural disaster that threatens human life or health.
+No one may be required to perform forced labor, except in cases of the execution of a judicial decision, the performance of military service, or for a service that results from a state of war, a state of emergency or a natural disaster that threatens human life or health.

-- 1. No can be deprived of liberty except in the cases and according to the procedures provided by law. - 2.
-Freedom of person may not be limited, except in the following cases: - a) when punished with imprisonment by a competent court; - b) for failure to comply with the lawful orders of the court or with an obligation set by law; - c) when there are reasonable suspicions that he has committed a criminal offense or to prevent the commission by him of a criminal offense or his escape after its commission; - ç) for the supervision of a minor for purposes of education or for escorting him to a competent organ; - d) when a person is the carrier of a contagious disease, mentally incompetent and dangerous to society; - dh) for illegal entry at state borders or in cases of deportation or extradition. - 3.
-No one may be deprived of liberty just because of not being able to fulfil a contractual obligation.
+- 1. No one's liberty may be taken away except in the cases and according to the procedures provided by law. - 2.
+The liberty of a person may not be limited, except in the following cases: - a. when he is punished with imprisonment by a competent court; - b. for failure to comply with the lawful orders of the court or with an obligation set by law; - c. when there is a reasonable suspicion that he has committed a criminal offense or to prevent the commission by him of a criminal offense or his escape after its commission; - ç. for the supervision of a minor for purposes of education or for escorting him to a competent organ; - d. when a person is the carrier of a contagious disease, mentally incompetent and dangerous to society; - dh. for illegal entry at state borders or in cases of deportation or extradition. - 3.
+No one may be deprived of liberty just because he is not in a state to fulfill a contractual obligation.

-1. Everyone who has been deprived of liberty has the right to be notified immediately, in a language that he understands, of the reasons for this measure, as well as of the charge made against him.
-The person who has been deprived of liberty shall be informed that he has no obligation to make a declaration and has the right to communicate immediately with a lawyer, and he shall also be given the possibility to realize his rights.

-- 2. The person who has been deprived of liberty, according to Article 27, paragraph 2, subparagraph c), must be sent within 48 hours before a judge, who shall decide upon his pretrial detention or release not later than 48 hours from the moment he receives the documents for review. - 3.
-A person in pre-trial detention has the right to appeal the judge's decision.
+- 1. Everyone whose liberty has been taken away has the right to be notified immediately, in a language that he understands, of the reasons for this measure, as well as the accusation made against him.
+The person whose liberty has been taken away shall be informed that he has no obligation to make a declaration and has the right to communicate immediately with his lawyer, and he shall also be given the possibility to exercise his rights. - 2.
+The person whose liberty has been taken away, according to article 27, paragraph 2, subparagraph c, must be brought within 48 hours before a judge, who shall decide upon his pre- sentence detention or release not later than 48 hours from the moment he receives the documents for review. - 3.
+A person in pre-sentence detention has the right to appeal the judge's decision.
 He has the right to be tried within a reasonable period of time or to be released on bail pursuant to law. - 4.
-In all other cases, the person who has extra-judicially been deprived of liberty may address a judge at any time, who shall decide within 48 hours regarding the legality of this action. - 5.
-Every person who has been deprived of liberty pursuant to Article 27, has the right to humane treatment and respect for his dignity.
+In all other cases, the person whose liberty is taken away extrajudicially may address a judge at any time, who shall decide within 48 hours regarding the legality of this action. - 5.
+Every person whose liberty was taken away pursuant to article 27 has the right to humane treatment and respect for his dignity.

-- 1. No one may be charged or declared guilty of a criminal offence that was not considered as such by law at the time of its commission, with the exception of cases, that at the time of their commission, according to international law, constitute war crimes or crimes against humanity. - 2.
-No punishment may be given that is more severe than that which was provided for by law at the time of commission of the criminal act. - 3.
-The favourable criminal law has retroactive effect.
+- 1. No one may be accused or declared guilty of a criminal offense that was not provided for by law at the time of its commission, with the exception of offenses, which at the time of their commission constituted war crimes or crimes against humanity according to international law. - 2.
+No punishment may be given that is more severe than that which was contemplated by law at the time of commission of the criminal offense. - 3.
+A favorable criminal law has retroactive effect.

-Everyone is considered innocent as long as his guilt is not proven by a final judicial decision.
+Everyone is deemed innocent so long as his guilt is not proven by final judicial decision.

-During a criminal proceeding, everyone has the right:
+In a criminal proceeding, everyone has the right: